MicrosoftDocs/CommunityToolkit/docs/maui/native-library-interop/index.md

 ## Overview

-Native Library Interop (formerly referred to as "Slim Bindings"), refers to a pattern for accessing native SDKs in .NET MAUI apps, including .NET for Android, .NET for iOS, and .NET for Mac Catalyst apps.
+Native Library Interop (formerly referred to as the "Slim Binding" approach), refers to a pattern for accessing native SDKs in .NET MAUI apps, including .NET for Android, .NET for iOS, and .NET for Mac Catalyst apps.
 The idea is to create your own abstraction or thin "wrapper" with a simplified API surface to the native SDKs you're interested in calling from .NET.
 The native "wrapper" library/framework projects get created in Android Studio using Java/Kotlin and/or Xcode using Objective-C/Swift.
 This approach is especially beneficial when you only need a small slice of the API surface of the SDK, though it also works well for larger API surface usage all the same.

 ![Conceptual overview: NativeLibraryInterop](../images/native-library-interop/nativelibraryinterop-conceptual-overview.png "Conceptual overview of NativeLibraryInterop")